abraha2d/intel-opencl-neo/README.md

-# intel-opencl-neo
+An installer for the Intel(R) Graphics Compute Runtime for OpenCL(TM).

-Installs the latest version of Intel(R) Graphics Compute Runtime for OpenCL(TM) from https://github.com/intel/compute-runtime
+Installs the requested version from https://github.com/intel/compute-runtime.